Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 Although its functionality resembles that of the real component, a **fake implementation is intentionally made simpler by taking certain shortcuts**.
 For example, rather than relying on a remote database server, the fake can be programmed to use an in-memory provider instead.
 This makes it more accessible in testing, while retaining most of its core behavior.

-In contrast to mocks, fakes are usually not created in runtime via dynamic proxies, but defined statically like other regular types.
+In contrast to mocks, fakes are usually not created in run-time via dynamic proxies, but defined statically like other regular types.
 While it is technically possible to generate a fake implementation using mocking frameworks as well, there are rarely any benefits in doing so.

 Now let's come back to our file storage interface and make a fake implementation that we can use in tests.
 Here's one of the ways that we can do it: